 We are strategically and financially committed to innovation, as reflected in our dedicated product development and engineering groups and evidenced by our track record of new product and feature introduction.
-Since June 30, 2020, the Company has approximately doubled the number of product development and engineering personnel, further solidifying our commitment to being the most consumer-centric and innovative company in our industry.
-As of June 30, 2021, our product development and engineering group includes 47 professionals.
+As of June 30, 2022, our product development and engineering group includes 60 professionals.
 These individuals bring to our product development efforts significant expertise across core disciplines, including boat design, computer-aided design, naval engineering, electrical engineering, and mechanical engineering.
 They are responsible for execution of all facets of our new product and innovation strategy, starting with design and development of new boat models and innovative features, engineering these designs for manufacturing, and integrating new boats and features into production.
 Our product development and engineering functions work closely with our Strategic Portfolio Management Team which includes senior leadership from Sales, Marketing and Finance, all working together to develop our long-term product and innovation strategies.

 We have structured processes to obtain consumer, dealer, and management feedback to guide our long-term product lifecycle and portfolio planning.
 In addition, extensive testing and coordination with our manufacturing groups are important elements of our product development process, which we believe enable us to leverage the lessons from past launches and minimize the risk associated with the release of new products.
 We have developed a strategy to launch several new models each year, which will allow us to renew our product portfolio with innovative offerings at a rate that we believe will be difficult for our competitors to match without significant additional capital investments.
 In addition to our product strategy, we manage a separate innovation development process which allows us to design innovative new features for our boats in a disciplined manner and to launch these innovations in a more rapid time frame and with higher quality.
 These enhanced processes have reduced the time to market for our new product pipeline.
-Our research and product development expense for fiscal 2021, 2020 and 2019 was \$6.8 million, \$5.2 million, and \$5.6 million, respectively.
+Our research and product development expense for fiscal 2022, 2021, and 2020 was \$8.2 million, \$6.8 million, and \$5.2 million, respectively.